hackclubium/Vertex/README.md

 ### Linux

-Requires only XCB development headers.
-No GTK, Cairo, Pango, or fontconfig -- Vertex does its own windowing, rasterizing, text rendering, and `<canvas>` on Linux.
+Only needs XCB development headers.
+No GTK, Cairo, Pango, or fontconfig.
+Vertex does its own windowing, rendering, text, fonts, and `<canvas>` on Linux.

 ```sh
 sudo apt-get install -y build-essential cmake libxcb1-dev pkg-config